-The sovereign wealth fund has a very long investment horizon, and is intended to be managed so that Norway’s petroleum wealth benefits future generations as well.
+The Ministry of Finance made the first capital transfer to the fund in 1996.
+Since then, the government’s net cash flow from petroleum activities has been transferred to the fund each year.
+The sovereign wealth fund has a long investment horizon, and is among other things intended to be managed so that Norway’s petroleum wealth benefits future generations as well.

-The Ministry of Finance made the first capital transfer to the Fund in 1996.
-Since then, the government’s net cash flow from petroleum activities has been transferred to the Fund each year.
+Since the first capital transfer to the Government Petroleum Fund in 1996, the state's net cash flow from petroleum activities up to 2023 has been around 11 000 billion 2024-NOK.

-The market value to the Government Pension Fund Global, 1996-2015
+The market value of the Government Pension Fund Global, 1996-2023

 Source: Statistics Norway, NBIM

 This ensures that petroleum revenues help to smooth fluctuations in the economy and ensure good utilisation of capacity and low unemployment.
 It contributes to economic stability and predictability, which is very important for decision-makers and for society as a whole.
 Provided that the fiscal rule is followed, the fund’s capital will not be depleted over time, and future generations will also be able to benefit from Norway’s petroleum wealth.